 Impact on Asthma

-Massachusetts state law mandates that schools, day care centers, and school-age child care programs must have an integrated pest management plan on file with the state.
-This law describes the minimum that schools must do to comply with the law — the IPM plan must cover both indoor and outdoor areas, specify the type of pesticides allowed, and outline record-keeping of all pesticide use.
+Massachusetts state law mandates that schools, day care centers, and school-age child care programs must have an integrated pest management plan on file with the state and describes the minimum that schools must do to comply with the law.
+The plan must cover both indoor and outdoor areas, specify the type of pesticides allowed, and outline record-keeping of all pesticide use.

 State laws and regulations require all school buildings and daycare centers to register both an indoor and outdoor IPM plan.
 To ensure that your school is in accordance with the state laws and regulations around IPM, consider including the following components in your IPM policy: